 - Have submitted all official transcripts, including in-progress course work, for college credits earned while in high school.

 How do I advise and register for spring semester classes?

-Center staff will also check to see if you need to take a math and/or English Placement test.
-Students needing to take a placement test will need to contact the Testing Office at 715 394-8019 or via their web site at http://www.uwsuper.edu/support/testing/uw-placement.cfm to schedule the appropriate test.
+- The Center of Academic Advisement staff will also check to see if you need to take a math and/or English placement test.
+Students needing to take a placement test must contact the UW-Superior Testing Office at (715) 394-8019, firstname.lastname@example.org or UW Placement Testing website to schedule the appropriate test.

-Review the general education requirements and your major requirements in the university catalog at http://www.uwsuper.edu/catalog/index.cfm.
-To earn a degree at UWS, students must complete the general education requirements, a major and minor or the general education requirements and a comprehensive major area of study.
+- Review the general education requirements and your major requirements in the university catalog.
+To earn a degree at UW-Superior, students must complete the general education requirements and a major and minor.
+Or you may complete the general education requirements and a comprehensive major (more than 50 credits).

 First Year Seminars

 The First Year Experience is part of a package of initiatives designed to integrate students into the campus community and its public liberal arts mission.
 The First Year Seminars, as part of this initiative, is a group of courses designed to introduce first year students to the liberal arts through active and collaborative learning, critical thinking, and reflective judgment.
 New freshmen are required to complete one First Year Seminar course during their first and/or second semester at UW-Superior.